sgraine/point-label-aware-superpixels/README.md

 <a name="getting-started"></a>
 ## Getting Started
-Ensure you have a folder with images and another folder with the ground truth.
-This can be in the form of dense masks or sparse, randomly distributed point labels.
+Ensure you have a folder with images and another folder with corresponding ground truth masks.
+The ground truth can be dense, pixel wise masks or sparse, randomly distributed point labels.

 If your data is dense, the script will generate a set of sparse labels.
 If you have a class for 'unlabeled' or similar, it will still be used in generating the augmented ground truth, however it will not be used in calculating the accuracy.

 The script will save the augmented ground truth masks in the specified directory as .png images, where each value indicates the class at that pixel in the correponding image.

+For the best performance, make sure to use the '--ensemble' flag, which means our approach uses an ensemble of three classifiers.
+If you need to prioritize speed over accuracy, then leaving this out means that only a single classifier will be used.

 Run the script using: